Complete guide to mockup design for UI & UX designers

 For example, an interactive mockup of an e-commerce website could allow users to browse products, add items to a cart, and proceed to checkout, providing a realistic simulation of the shopping experience.

-A low-fidelity mockup design might just be a simple wireframe, sketched out on paper, or created using a digital prototyping tool like Justinmind.
+A low-fidelity mockup design might just be a simple wireframe, sketched out on paper, or created using a mockup tool like Justinmind.

 This wireframe would focus on the basic layout, outlining the main sections like the header, navigation bar, product listings, and footer.